If you have been assaulted in the last 72 hours

 - No Contact and Protection Orders may help.

 - The university can issue a No Contact Order that prevents in-person, phone, and electronic communication,between two people.
 For more information or to request a No Contact Order, you can contact the university’s Title IX Coordinator, Katie Polidoro, at firstname.lastname@example.org or (540) 231-1824.

 - A Protection Order may be available through the Virginia Court system.
 Protection orders are available if your safety is threatened after experiencing an act of violence of threat of physical injury, including sexual assault, stalking, and intimate partner violence.
-The Women’s Center at Virginia Tech can provide information, support, and go with you to seek a protection order.
+The CARES Program for Survivors of Violence can provide information, support, and go with you to seek a protection order.

 There is support when you need it

 Whether or not you choose to report what happened, support measures from the university are available to you.
 These might include academic help, housing changes, changes to your class or work schedule, and more.
 Learn more about ways the university can help.